 Level Design: 75% (Needs work)

 Level Design: 80% (I have a lot more work to do than I thought I did)

 Sound Design: 5%

-Also, I won't be updating this page very often, because the world is cruel to high school students, so trying to upload screenshots every week-or-two would be redundant.
-Cheers.
+As a final note, I won't be updating this page very often, because the world is cruel to high school students, but I try to keep everyone updated on the mod's progress.

 For the past I-don't-even-want-to-admit-how-many months, I've left this page pretty much silent.
 Frankly, there was just nothing to talk about.
 And then Summer Break ended, which left me with even less time to do stuff that didn't warrant displaying anyway.

 But, I do, at long last, have some neat stuff to show you.
 Behold.